lidiyacommercetools/ProductConfig/sudoku_example/README.md

 Another approach was to try using an unsat core.
 Given the original facts, the atom in question was incorporated into a constraint to create an unsat core.
 The goal is to explain why the unsat core serves as reasoning for why a certain cell is of a certain value.

-Example: Looking for an explanation for sudoku(8,1,6).
+# Example 1: Looking for an explanation for sudoku(8,1,6).
 One of the unsat cores is as follows:

 initial(1,2,6)